PhD in General Psychology

 Colleges and universities typically require a PhD for psychology professors.
 Depending on your experience and interests, you can pursue programs that allow you to teach general or specialized psychology principles.
 Many psychology professors combine teaching with research to contribute new knowledge to the field.

-Psychology educators at the postsecondary level earn an average annual salary of $85,050.
+Psychology educators at the postsecondary level earn a median annual salary of $77,860.

 To work as a psychology professor, you’ll have to earn your teaching certification from your state’s Board of Education.
 This typically involves completing an approved teacher preparation program and passing required exams.
 Certification renewal may be required every few years depending on your state’s criteria.